willybrauner/compose/documentation/docs/stack/page-transitions.md

 class App extends Stack {
   // ...
   async pageTransitions(currentPage, newPage, complete) {
-    // New page is already inject in DOM at this step, we need to manage it by your own newPage.$pageRoot.style.visibility = "hidden"
+    // The new page is already injected into DOM at this stage
+    // we have to manage it ourselves newPage.$pageRoot.style.visibility = "hidden"

     // start play out current page
     await currentPage.playOut()

+    // Make new page root visible
+    newPage.$pageRoot.style.visibility = "visible"

     // then play in new page
     await newPage.playIn()

     // resolve the page transition promise returned with `complete()` function complete()
   }